JadenRazo/dev-orchestrator/README.md

 # Development Environment Orchestrator

-> **Instantly create and manage containerized development environments with a simple REST API**
+> **Automatically analyze projects and provision development environments locally or in the cloud with intelligent technology detection**

-A Spring Boot application that orchestrates Docker containers to provide complete, isolated development stacks.
-Perfect for teams who want to standardize development environments and eliminate "works on my machine" problems.
+A comprehensive Spring Boot platform that analyzes your codebase, detects technologies, and orchestrates development environments across Docker and cloud providers (AWS, Azure, GCP).
+Features automatic stack detection, infrastructure provisioning, and real-time monitoring.

 ## Table of Contents